iamkirankumaryadav/LangChain/README.md

 # **LangChain** 🦜🔗

-- A framework that helps developers build applications that combine LLMs with other data sources and tools.
+- A Python framework that helps developers build applications that combine LLMs with other data sources and tools.
-- It provides a modular and flexible way to integrate LLMs into real-world applications, making it easier to leverage the power of LLMs.
+- It provides a modular and flexible way to integrate LLMs into real-world applications and leverage the power of LLMs.

 ### **Key components of LangChain:**
 1. **Chains:**